Angelina Pwerle: Bush Plum paintings

 Pwerle's best-known works are a depiction of her country's Bush Plum (anwekety) Dreaming.

+She began painting the works in mid-1996, in the weeks following Emily Kame Kngwarreye's death.

 These canvases characteristically feature an intense concentration of tiny dots which, says curator Nici Cumpston, "gives the overall effect of a subtly textured, shimmering surface."

 Pwerle uses a wooden skewer to make these minuscule marks on the surface of her canvases.

 In 2022, National Gallery of Australia director Nick Mitzevich told the Financial Times: "The way her practice has developed is extraordinary.
-She has refined the Central Desert dotting technique and used it to create abstract visions that are quite distinct from those made by her contemporaries."
+She has refined the Central Desert dotting technique and used it to create abstract visions that are quite distinct from those made by her contemporaries".

-Writing in The Monthly, Patrick Witton describes a Bush Plum composition as “a constellation of minute dots that cluster and crack forth across the canvas, capturing at once the granular and the expansive.”
+Writing in The Monthly, Patrick Witton describes a Bush Plum composition as "a constellation of minute dots that cluster and crack forth across the canvas, capturing at once the granular and the expansive".